safe2choose

 The abortion pill, also known as abortion medication or a medical abortion, refers to the use of two separate medications to terminate a pregnancy: Mifepristone and Misoprostol.

-It is the intentional termination of pregnancy (abortion) caused by drugs and is performed until the 77th day of pregnancy (13 weeks) – counted from the first day of the last menstrual period.
+It is the intentional termination of pregnancy (abortion) caused by drugs and is performed preferably within the first 13 weeks – counted from the first day of the last menstrual period.
+If you are more than 13 weeks pregnant, the process is different and requires special care, so please reach out to our counseling team for the right guidance and available options.

-The first medication (Mifepristone) terminates the pregnancy.
-Then, a second medication (Misoprostol) is used to expel the contents from the uterus.
+The first medication (mifepristone) blocks the hormone that allows the pregnancy to grow.
+Then, a second medication (misoprostol) is used to expel the contents from the uterus.

 What type of evaluation is needed before an abortion with pills?